In This Article

 - Soil Type: Orchid soil or free-draining soil capable of holding water

 Plant your pink anthurium in a rich, well-draining potting mix.
 Like air plants and bromeliads, these plants are epiphytes, which grow and climb on trees and absorb moisture from the air with their roots.
-Many varieties are climbers, and you may want to give them a trellis or moss pole to climb and support the plant.
+Many varieties are climbers, and you may want to give them a trellis or moss pole to climb and provide support.

 You can make your own potting mix by combining half fir bark and half sphagnum moss, which will hold moisture while allowing water to drain freely.
 Another good option is orchid bark or perlite mixed in equal parts with regular potting mix.
 Water your pink anthurium so that the mix is consistently moist but not soggy, and take care not to allow your pink anthurium to dry out completely.